 The right equipment can make all the difference in successful leash training.
 At Supreme Dog Garage, we’ve selected products designed to give owners better control while keeping dogs comfortable and safe.
 Our no-pull dog harnesses help reduce pulling by distributing pressure evenly across the chest.
 Pairing this with one of our durable dog leashes ensures you have a strong grip and reliable control on every walk.

-For added safety, our dog collars with ID tags keep your pet identifiable in case they wander.
+For added safety, our dog collars with ID tags help keep your pet identifiable if they wander.
 We also offer stylish and practical walking accessories, including crossbody bags for treats, backpacks, and even sunglasses for your pup.
 Combining these tools with proper training methods not only makes walks easier but also elevates the overall walking experience for both you and your dog.

 Frequently Asked Questions